Permafrost/Tundra/SERVICES.md

   string, byte array, or input stream.
   * `recordWithNoID` is an optional `IData[]` document list, which can be used to emit a document list rather than a document.
+* `$content.orientation` is an optional choice of orientation to use when emitting `IData` documents as HTML:
+  * `portrait`: will emit an `IData` document with each key value pair as an [HTML] table row.
+This is the default, if not specified.
+  * `landscape`: will emit an `IData` document with each key value pair represented as an [HTML] table column.
 * `$content.encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
   Defaults to [UTF-8].